qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 | `"type": "<Type>",`          | The background layer type, i.e. `wms` or `wmts`.                                  |
 | `"group":  "<GroupId>",`     | Optional, a group ID string.
 Background layers with the same group ID will be grouped together in the background switcher. |
 | `<Layer params>`             | Parameters according to the specified layer type.
 Refer to the [sample `themesConfig.json`](https://github.com/qgis/qwc2-demo-app/blob/master/themesConfig.json) for some examples. |

+*Note*: You can use the helper python script located at `qwc2/scripts/wmts_config_generator.py` to easily generate WMTS background layer configurations.

 #### <a name="themes-json"></a>Generating `themes.json`